 Applying for SME status

-The SME criteria are set out in Commission Recommendation 2003/361/EC and are based on the following factors:
+The SME criteria are set out in Commission Recommendation 2003/361/EC and are based on:

 - the enterprise's size:

-- either an annual turnover of not more than €50 million or an annual balance-sheet total of not more than €43 million.
+- an annual turnover of not more than €50 million, or an annual balance-sheet total of not more than €43 million.

 - the ownership structure, including any partnership or linkage.
 Types of enterprises (autonomous, partner, linked) correspond to relationships that enterprises could have with one another, and which may impact on the overall headcount and financial criteria of an enterprise.

-Further information on how to determine whether an enterprise can qualify as an SME can be found in the EC user guide to the SME definition.
+Further information on how to determine whether an enterprise can qualify as an SME can be found in the European Commission user guide to the SME definition.

-To apply for SME status, enterprises should complete the electronic declaration form and send it by clicking the 'submit by email' button on the last page of the form.
+To apply for SME status, enterprises should complete the electronic declaration form, select the 'submit by email' button on the last page of the form, and send it to email@example.com.
 A signed and scanned version must also be submitted in PDF format and this can be attached to the same email, along with supporting documentation.
 The sender will receive automated confirmation of receipt of the email.

 The declaration form automatically calculates headcount, annual turnover and balance-sheet total in line with the ownership structure of the enterprise.
 It can only be sent once all mandatory fields (highlighted in red) have been completed.